DASpringate/Cochrane_scraper/README.md

 ## Installation

 This software is cross-platform (tested on Windows and Linux).
-You need to have an up-to-date version of Java installed first.
+You may need to install the (Java SDK)[http://www.oracle.com/technetwork/java/javase/downloads/index.html?ssSourceSiteId=otnjp] if you don't already have it.

-You can download the zipped latest version of the jar file from [here](http://www.datajujitsu.co.uk/misc/jars/cochrane_scraper)
+#### You can download the zipped latest version of the jar file from [here](http://www.datajujitsu.co.uk/misc/jars/cochrane_scraper)

+Then unzip the to get the jar file.

-Alternatively, if you are a Clojure user and have [lein 2](http://leiningen.org/) installed, you can clone this repo and run:
+Alternatively, if you are a Clojure user and have [lein 2](http://leiningen.org/) installed, you can clone this repo and run

 ```
 lein uberjar